 This is supported through an induction program for relief staff.
 Parents are notified as soon as possible of any staff changes.
-Campus kindy will sometimes use a relief agency.
+Campus kindergarten will sometimes use a relief agency.
 If that is the case we endeavour to ask the good and reliable staff.

-Most staff take leave during school holidays/Vacation Care periods.
-Therefore during Vacation Care a 'skeleton' Campus Kindy team will be with the children.
+Most staff take leave during Vacation Care periods.
+Therefore during Vacation Care a 'skeleton' Campus Kindergarten team will be with the children.